VMware

 -

-vSphere configuration is complete, you can verify, that you successfully created new user by login to your vSphere using new credentials.
+vSphere configuration is complete, you can verify that you successfully created new user by logging in to your vSphere using new credentials.

-Do not forget to add to Your username also your domain (in our example we use “example.com”)!Make sure the local user has read rights to the whole VMware inventory.
+Do not forget to also add your domain to your username (in our example we use “example.com”)!Make sure the local user has read rights to the whole VMware inventory.
 Otherwise VMware component might start loosing events or even stop working completely!

 In this section, you configure Logmanager for correct downloading of messages from VMware.